International Actions for Reducing Mercury Emissions and Use

-the first regional (eight-country) Arctic emission inventory (also captured in UNEP’s 2008 Global Atmospheric Mercury Assessment) and
+- the first regional (eight-country) Arctic emission inventory (also captured in UNEP’s 2008 Global Atmospheric Mercury Assessment) and

 - emissions reduction demonstration projects in close cooperation with the UNEP Global Mercury Partnership and other organizations.

-- The U.S. Mercury Emission Inventory for the Arctic Council Action Plan (PDF) (10 pp, 42 K, About PDF)
+- The U.S. Mercury Emission Inventory for the Arctic Council Action Plan (PDF) (10 pp, 42 K)

 - Aims to cut emissions from industrial sources (iron and steel industry, non-ferrous metal industry), combustion processes (power generation, road transport), and waste incineration.